Hypergraph dualization with FPT-delay parameterized by the degeneracy and dimension: Preliminaries

 In this paper, we are interested in the following problem known to admit an \XP-delay algorithm~\cite{eiter2003new} parameterized by the degeneracy, but for which the existence of an \FPT-delay algorithm parameterized by the same parameter (even in addition to the maximum degree) is open~\cite{conte2019maximal}.

 \begin{problemgen} \problemtitle{\textsc{Minimal Transversals Enumeration} (\transenum{})} \probleminput{A hypergraph $\H$.} \problemquestion{The set $Tr(\H)$.} \end{problemgen}

-We introduce notations that are convenient as far as minimal transversality is concerned.
+We introduce notation that is convenient for minimal transversality.
 Let $S\subseteq V(\H)$ and let $v$ be a vertex in $S$.
 A \emph{private edge of $v$ with respect to $S$} is an edge $E\in E(\H)$ such that $E\cap S=\{v\}$.
 The set of private edges of $v$ with respect to $S$ are denoted by $\priv(S,v)$.
-The following remark is folklore (see, \emph{e.g.}, the monograph \cite{berge1984hypergraphs}).

-\begin{remark} A transversal in a hypergraph is minimal if and only if each vertex it contains has a private edge. \end{remark}
+It is well-known that a transversal in a hypergraph is minimal if and only if each vertex it contains has a private edge.

-The \emph{degeneracy} of a graph is a well-known parameter that has received considerable attention as a measure of sparsity in a graph \cite{nevsetvril2012sparsity}, as well as a suitable parameter to devise tractable graph algorithms \cite{eiter2003new, alon2009linear, philip2012polynomial, wasa2014efficient}.
-It corresponds to the least integer $d$ such that every subgraph has a vertex of degree at most $d$.
-Several generalizations to hypergraphs have been proposed in the literature \cite{eiter2003new, kostochka2008adapted, bar2010online, dutta2016subgraphs}.
+The \emph{degeneracy} of a graph is a well-known parameter that has received considerable attention as a measure of sparsity in a graph \cite{nevsetvril2012sparsity}, as well as a suitable parameter to devise tractable graph algorithms \cite{eiter2003new,alon2009linear,philip2012polynomial,wasa2014efficient}.
+For any graph $G$, it corresponds to the least integer $d$ such that every subgraph of $G$ has a vertex of degree at most $d$, and it can be computed in time $O(|V(G)|+|E(G)|)$~\cite{MatulaBeck83}.
+Several generalizations to hypergraphs have been proposed in the literature \cite{eiter2003new,kostochka2008adapted,bar2010online,dutta2016subgraphs}.
 Among these generalizations, two of them naturally arise depending on the notion of subhypergraph we consider, and were previously considered in the context of hypergraph dualization~\cite{eiter2003new,conte2019maximal}.
 We review them here.

 Let $\H$ be a hypergraph and $S$ a subset of vertices of $\H$.
 The hypergraph \emph{induced} by $S$ is the hypergraph